Emme Fahu Vindha Jehendhen: Plot

 Ryan (Mohamed Jumayyil), a rich boy and Meera (Mariyam Majudha), an ordinary girl meet while holidaying in an island and fall madly in love.
 But tragedy strikes when they decide to get married.
-Despite his father's (Mohamed Manik) discontentment, Ryan marries Meera only to find him being cut off from his father's wealth.
+Despite his father Afeef's (Mohamed Manik) discontentment, Ryan marries Meera only to find him being cut off from his father's wealth.
 Their perfect life is thrown into turmoil when Ryan learns that Meera has blood cancer.

 Since Ryan has been cut off his father's property he can't afford Meera's treatment.
 On top of this Ryan's mother died from a heart attack leaving him more devastated.
 Not wanting Meera to leave him Ryan tries his best to keep her happy.
 Meanwhile, Ryan gets fired from his job due a conspiracy by his rival.

 After being jobless, Ryan has no option but to take help from his father for financial support, but after seeing his father's ego he refused to accept his help.

-After few days Meera come to know about her health condition, and both Meera and Ryan decided to go abord for treatment.
+After few days Meera come to know about her health condition, and both Meera and Ryan decided to go aboard for treatment.
 On their way to airport Meera faints and gets hospitalised.
-Meera's get condition worsen day by day, while Ryan kept on praying fot her recovery.
+Meera's get condition worsen day by day, while Ryan kept on praying for her recovery.
 On doctor's advice, Ryan takes Meera home and try to keep her happy as she has very little time left to live.
 However Meera dies in Ryan's arms with the assurance that no matter that Ryan will support her till her last pulse.

 The film ends with Afeef regret for his mistake of considering Meera as a gold digger and apologise Ryan for it, but Ryan doesn't forgive him as Afeef is the reason he lost his Meera forever.